 - Labeled Amount Does the product really contain the expected amount of turmeric or curcuminoid compounds?

 - Purity Does the product contain contaminants?
 Like other supplements made from plant roots, turmeric may be contaminated with heavy metals, such as lead, cadmium and arsenic -- although such contamination is much more likely to occur in products made from whole turmeric root rather than extracts.
+It has been reported, for example, that lead chromate, a yellow pigment, is commonly added to poor quality turmeric powder in Bangladesh to enhance its appearance, allowing it to compete with the brighter turmeric from India.
+Testing of turmeric in Bangladesh revealed that, depending on the region, 11% to 26% of samples exceeded that country's lead limit, while samples from India did not (Forsyth, Environ Res 2019), although turmeric from both countries were recalled across the world between 2011 and 2017 (Cowell, Pub Health Rep 2017).
 In children, infants, and fetuses, even low levels of lead can adversely affect neurobehavioral development and cognitive function.
 In adults, lead at somewhat higher levels can cause elevated blood pressure, anemia, and adversely affect the nervous and reproductive systems.
 Lead is of particular concern during pregnancy as the mother can transfer it to the fetus.
 Cadmium is a carcinogen and kidney toxin.
 Arsenic is a carcinogen and can damage organs.

 - Ability to Break Apart Properly Once in your body, will the pill break down properly (disintegrate) so that it can release its contents?